danfuzz/samizdat/doc/samizdat-0/library-peg.md

 a string.
 The result of successful parsing is a character-as-token of the parsed character.

+This function exists primarily to aid in "by hand" parser implementation in *Samizdat Layer 0* (as opposed to using the higher layer syntax), as it is merely a convenient wrapper for a call to `pegMakeTokenSet` (see which).

 This is equivalent to the syntactic form `{/ ["string1" "string2" "etc"] /}`.

 #### `pegMakeCharSetComplement string* <> rule`